No. 11 Florida loses Toney, Henderson in win over UT Martin

-GAINESVILLE, Fla.
-(AP) — No. 11 Florida might have lost its top two players in a 45-0 victory over lower-division Tennessee-Martin on Saturday night.

-Elusive receiver Kadarius Toney and speedy cornerback CJ Henderson left the game in the first half and did not return — a potentially significant setback considering the Gators (2-0) open Southeastern Conference play next week at Kentucky.
+Coach Dan Mullen said Toney’s injury will be “checked out a little bit more,” not exactly promising news for Florida.

+The Gators also lost speedy cornerback CJ Henderson in the first half against the Skyhawks (1-1), but Mullen said he has a “slight ankle sprain.”

-Toney took a hit on his left arm late in the first quarter, walked off the field in pain and eventually headed to the locker room for further evaluation.
-Henderson injured his left ankle while covering a receiver in the second quarter, limped into the locker room and later returned to the sideline wearing a walking boot and using crutches.
+Henderson tweaked his left ankle while covering a receiver in the second quarter, limped into the locker room and later returned to the sideline wearing a walking boot and using crutches.

-Florida barely missed either of them against the Skyhawks (1-1), who fell to 0-10 against SEC teams and failed to cover the 44 1/2-point spread.
-But the Gators know being without two standouts in league play would be a crushing blow to both sides of the ball.
+Florida barely missed either of them against UT Martin, which fell to 0-10 against SEC teams and failed to cover the 44 1/2-point spread.
+But the Gators know being without either standout in league play would be a crushing blow.

+“It’s got to crank up about 10 notches getting into SEC play, especially going on the road,” Mullen said.

-Toney and Henderson each wear No. 1, mostly because of their talents.
-Without them, Florida still manhandled overmatched UT Martin.
+Despite missing two guys who each wear No. 1 because of their talents, Florida still manhandled overmatched UT Martin.

 Feleipe Franks completed 25 of 27 passes, including 15 straight to start the game, for 270 yards and two touchdowns.
 He dropped in beautiful TD passes to Van Jefferson and Tyrie Cleveland, but he also was again slow through his progressions.